 As one of the characteristics for most Multiple Myeloma (MM) patients is an elevated level of M-protein in the blood, measurement of the M-protein in blood has been conventionally used for diagnosis and monitoring of MM, such as serum protein electrophoresis (SPEP) and immunofixation electrophoresis (IFE).
 However, SPEP and IFE suffer from low sensitivity and are not capable of detecting deep response to therapy such as minimal residual disease (MRD).
 Other methodologies like multicolour flow cytometry (MFC) and next-generation sequencing (NGS) rely on invasive bone marrow aspiration, which is painful and cannot be conducted frequently.
 Bone marrow aspirations also introduce risks of false negative results due to tumour heterogeneity and extramedullary MM outgrowth.
 MFC, SPEP, and IFE may also be confounded by treatment with antibody therapeutics.

 The high sensitivity of the EasyM™ test has been validated in our retrospective clinical studies, where we detected MM relapse 6 to 8 months earlier than conventional tests.
-By collaborating with more hospitals on more clinical trials in the US and Canada, EasyM™ continues to be at the forefront of non-invasive testing sensitivity as treatment options continue to improve.
+By collaborating with more hospitals on more clinical trials in the US and Canada, EasyM™ aims to be at the forefront of non-invasive testing sensitivity as treatment options continue to improve.

 Request a copy of our 2019 Annual Society of Hematology Poster